 34. A Chartered Accountant shall audit the annual accounts and submit a report in writing to the Ordinary General Meeting.

 VIII - ARBITRATION

-36. In the event of a dispute between two booksellers who are members of different national associations, the Presidents of those associations arbitrate the dispute.
-If the arbitrators cannot reach a decision, the matter may be referred to the Committee for arbitration.
+(a) In the event of a dispute between two booksellers who are members of different national associations, the Presidents of those associations may mediate or, failing resolution by mediation, arbitrate the dispute.

 IX - DISSOLUTION